sergejsha/autoplay/README.md

 - Autoplay is developer friendly:
   - it does **not** require storing any dummy keys in source control;
   - it can be used without provided credentials in development;
-  - it has a single publish task for uploading akp, mapping file and release notes.
+  - it has a single publish task for uploading artifacts (apk or app bundle) and release notes.

 - Autoplay is reliable and future-proof:
-  - it has very clean and concise implementation, which is easy to understand;
+  - it has very clean and concise implementation, which is easy to understand, extend or fix, if needed;
-  - it's covered by unit tests and easy to maintain and extend;
+  - it's covered by unit tests;
-  - it's built using latest technologies and tools like Kotlin, Kotlin-DSL for Gradle, Android Gradle plugin etc.
+  - it's built using latest technologies and tools.

 # Usage